This Christmas wreath cookies recipe makes perfect festive treats with pretty chocolate wreaths, fondant poinsettia and holly.

 - For each leaf, use a needle tool (or a toothpick or skewer) to imprint a line in the middle.
 Start from the round end to the pointy end of each cutout.
 Next, pinch the pointy ends slightly to make them look like leaves.

-- Attach the first 4 leaves to the Christmas cookies (with some glue), close to the chocolate twigs earlier.
+- Attach the first 4 leaves to the cookies (with some glue), close to the chocolate twigs earlier.

 - Next, add 2 poinsettia flowers on either side of the twigs' ends (with a light brush of glue).
 Place another 2 leaves after the flowers.